MikeMaven/septicservice/README.md

 To run the project, make sure you have Django installed and run the following command in your terminal or command prompt:

 `python manage.py runserver`

+## Running Tests: HouseCanary API is restricted to organizations with paid access

+Because HouseCanary is not a free, open API, the API has been mocked in a series of unit tests.

+To run the tests, run the following command:

+`python manage.py test`

 The server will start on `http://localhost:8000/`.